Washing Machine & Dishwasher Installation Southwark — Verified Appliance Plumbers

 A washing machine or dishwasher that leaks during or after installation can cause significant damage quickly — particularly in flats where water can travel through floors to properties below.

 If an appliance connection leaks after installation, turn off the supply isolation valve immediately and contact your plumber.
-If water is reaching a neighbouring property or near electrics, treat it as an emergency — contact an emergency plumber Southwark engineers are available through our listings.
+If water is reaching a neighbouring property or near electrics, treat it as an emergency — contact an emergency plumber in Southwark through our listings.

 Thames Water advises that leaks on a property should be repaired promptly to avoid water waste and potential enforcement action.³